Xezoz/Noonshipco/README.md

      VITE_API_BASE_URL="https://<your-backend-domain>" npm run build
      ```
    - Create a second S3 bucket (for example `mership-frontend`) and enable static website hosting or, preferably, create a CloudFront distribution with the bucket as the origin for HTTPS support.
-   - Upload the contents of `frontend/dist` to the bucket (drag-and-drop in the console or use the AWS CLI).
+   - Upload the contents of `frontend/dist` to the bucket (drag-and-drop in the console or use the AWS CLI):
+     ```bash
+     aws s3 sync dist s3://mership-frontend --delete
+     ```
-   - If you use CloudFront, invalidate the cache whenever you deploy a new build.
+   - If you use CloudFront, invalidate the cache whenever you deploy a new build: `aws cloudfront create-invalidation --distribution-id <id> --paths "/*"`.

 7. **Wire up the domains and HTTPS**
    - Use Route 53 (or your DNS provider) to create `app.yourdomain.com` (pointing to CloudFront) and `api.yourdomain.com` (pointing to the Elastic Beanstalk load balancer).